 Substance Free Housing and Students in Recovery

-University Housing works to provide a safe, inclusive, comfortable and supportive living experience for all students living in Michigan residential facilities.
+Michigan Housing works to provide a safe, inclusive, comfortable and supportive living experience for all students living in Michigan residential facilities.
 We will work with students to meet their individual needs and will engage in an interactive process to determine reasonable accommodations for students in recovery who wish to limit their exposure to alcohol and other drugs.

 If you have questions about recovery support and how to get connected to the recovery community, please contact the Collegiate Recovery Program.